romainl/idiomatic-vimrc/README.md

 The purpose of this repository is to document battle-tested best practices regarding Vim configuration.
 Use it as a reference, not as a starting point.

 Furthermore, a `vimrc` is something personal, that grows, shrinks and evolve over time, as your Vim-fu augments and your needs change.
 While looking at other people's `vimrc` can be an interesting move when looking for a practical solution to an actual problem, one should refrain himself from looking for solutions to non-existing problems.

+TODO:
+* add a plugins part
+* add info on standard directories